 The 8th edition of POPPOSITIONS will revolve around the term “woke” and how its mainstream popularity and increasing application intersects with corporate and capitalist structures.
 The idea of being woke and wokeness concerns raising social awareness, taking actions in response to dominant paradigms, acknowledging one’s privileges towards understanding the struggles of others, and giving space to social bodies that have been silenced, unacknowledged and underrepresented.
 With the forthcoming edition of POPPOSITIONS we want to think collectively about what responses and forms of resistance can be formulated when ideologies have become trendy and woke-washing brands cash in on social justice.

-For the 8th edition of POPPOSITIONS, VITRINE is delighted to present an installation of sculptural works by Jamie Fitzpatrick, comprised of a series of mixed media sculptures of varying size and materials.
+For the 8th edition of POPPOSITIONS, titled CAPITAL OF WOKE, VITRINE is delighted to present an installation of sculptural works by Jamie Fitzpatrick, comprised of a series of mixed media sculptures of varying dimensions.
 These excessive examples of ‘properness’ form a transgressive collection of privileged forms of beauty, power and oppression.

 These new works are accompanied by Fitzpatrick’s wax, animatronic and audio work ‘until you see the whites of their eyes’ (2018).
 Drawn from colonial films that glorify white heroes who have defeated, either in battle or morally, a non-white ‘threat’, this sculpture has traumatically torn faces whilst childishly singing and moving.
 The piece was exhibited in the group exhibition ‘Hope is Strong’, alongside artists including Ai Weiwei and Jeremy Deller, at Sheffield Museum in 2018.

-The works are arranged in the style of early 20th century sculptor’s ateliers and the cast rooms of Museums and Art Schools across Europe at that time.
+The works are arranged in the style of Neoclassical and early 20th century Third Reich sculptor’s ateliers and the cast rooms.
 Condensed into the centre of the space so that the claustrophobic display provokes a sense of intimidation.
 Through this type of display, the myriad forms of the sculptures begin to function as obstacles, rather than objects.
-This is intended on playing with the power dynamic between the viewer and the artwork because the sculptures then dictate the viewers interaction.
+This is intended on playing with the power dynamic between the viewer and the artwork.